 Degree Requirements for Master of Arts in Clinical Psychology

 Residency is defined as the number of quarters of study for which a student must be enrolled.
-In the MACP program, students must be enrolled for a minimum of ninety units and eight full- time quarters, or sixteen half-time quarters, or the equivalent.
+In the MACP program, students must be enrolled for a minimum of 90 units and 8 full- time quarters, or 16 half-time quarters, or the equivalent.
 Some of the coursework requirements are satisfied through weekend courses or may be completed online.
-A full-time quarter consists of 9-13 units.
+A full-time quarter consists of 10-15 units.
 All quarters of residency must be completed for graduation.

-Students also have options to pursue their MA in Clinical Psychology Degree with a Concentrations in Latino Mental Health (90 units) or, with a Concentration in Healthy Aging (95 units).
-The Program also offers a track for students interested in meeting qualifications for LPCC (Licensed Professional Clinical Counselor) licensure (90 units) or a Dual Track for MFT/LPCC (99 units).
-All of the Concentrations and Track options in the Program may be completed within eight full time quarters.
+Students also have options to pursue their Master’s in Clinical Psychology Degree with a concentration in Latino Mental Health (90 units) or in Healthy Aging (96 units).
+The Program also offers a track for students interested in meeting qualifications for Licensed Professional Clinical Counselor (LPCC) licensure (90 units) or a dual track for MFT/LPCC (99 units).
+All of the concentrations and track options in the Program may be completed within 8 full-time quarters, except the MFT/LPCC dual track is 9 full-time quarters.

 Board of Behavioral Sciences Educational Requirements